muribarros/muribarros/README.md

 ### 🧠 About of me

-- PhD candidate in Technology with an emphasis on Information and Communication Systems, with a research focus on the diagnosis of Tourette Syndrome.
+- PhD in Technology with an emphasis on Information and Communication Systems, with a research focus on the diagnosis of Tourette Syndrome.
 - Lato Sensu postgraduate degree in Didactic-Pedagogical Processes for Distance Learning Courses - UNIVESP
 - Master's degree in Technology with emphasis on Information and Communication Systems, with a research focus on the diagnosis of Tourette Syndrome.